aggregat4/dendriform/README.md

 ## TODOs

+1. BUG/FEATURE: we need to figure out how to corretly deal with the server having different state than us, specifically if the server says it has no events and we think it does.
+We probably need to push everything to it?
+1. Figure out whether Rollup and sourcemaps works well in firefox and chrome and if so, move to Rollup
 1. Layout: find a good place for the "add" button, would fit in the node menu, but what with the root node?
 1. Layout: find a graceful way to resize the breadcrumbs
 1. Layout: Move the "Show Completed" to a menu or something, that does not need to be toplevel (right? or some icon toggle thing)